-About Parallels Desktop for Mac with Apple M Series Chip
+About Parallels Desktop for Mac with Apple silicon

-To run virtual machines on a Mac with Apple M Series chip, Parallels engineers created a new virtualization engine that uses the Apple M Series chip hardware-assisted virtualization and allows to run Arm-based virtual machines.
-All of the best Parallels Desktop features were re-engineered for the Apple M1 chip, including:
+To run virtual machines on a Mac with Apple silicon, Parallels engineers created a new virtualization engine that uses the Apple silicon chip hardware-assisted virtualization and allows to run Arm-based virtual machines.
+All of the best Parallels Desktop features were re-engineered for the Apple silicon, including:

 - Choose to have Windows invisible while still using its applications in Coherence Mode, side-by-side with Mac apps.